Zatttch/ghostdance/README.md

 3. Clone the `ghostdance` template in there, so that the root of the `ghostdance` clone is inside themes (*ie*., `themes/ghostdance`):

     ```sh
+    cd themes/
     git clone https://github.com/iacchus/ghostdance.git
     ```
 4. Enter `ghostdance` subdirectory and remove the hidden `.git` repository.
 This makes it easier to commit changes to hubpress after editing the theme's template.
+Because you will be inside your HubPress repository and not inside a `ghostdance` repository.

     ```sh
     cd ghostdance/
     rm -rf .git/